Outstanding GCSE and Cambridge National Results

 It has been wonderful to celebrate the achievements of our GCSE and Cambridge National (CNAT) students today.
 Between them, they have achieved another set of outstanding results, well above the national average, and we are incredibly proud of them all.
-This achievement continues a long-standing tradition of placing our students’ performance in the top 10% of non-selective schools nationally.
+These grades are expected to continue a long-standing tradition of placing our students’ performance in the top 10% of non-selective schools nationally.

-Please note that these are provisional results which may change once any re-marks are completed.
+Please note that the below are provisional results which may change after remarks.

 -

-91.6% of GCSEs in English and Mathematics were graded 9-4
+89.1% of our students’ GCSEs in English and Mathematics were graded 9-4

 -

-78.9% of GCSEs in English and Mathematics were graded 9-5
+79.4% of our students’ GCSEs in English and Mathematics were graded 9-5

 -